-He tangata

-Recognising exceptional achievement Recognises individuals who the community, or in demonstrating care and respect for others.

-Mahi ngātahi

-Recognising excellence in collaborating with others inside and outside Council to achieve exceptional results.

-Whakapai ake

-Recognising innovative thinking that challenges the way we do things or improves our business processes.

-Mana tiaki

-Recognising an exceptional contribution towards making Wellington a great place to live, work and play.

-Emerging leader

-Recognises individuals who have demonstrated leadership potential.

-Leadership

-positively influence others by demonstrating good leadership.
-The award is open to anyone - not just managers.

-Ngā Kaha

-Recognises a team who lives and breathes 'our values - Ngā Kaha'.

-Outstanding achievement during COVID-19

-Two awards, one for an individual above and beyond in their work during COVID-19.
+- He tangata: Recognising exceptional achievement in customer service, working with the community, or in demonstrating care and respect for others. - Mahi ngātahi: Recognising excellence in collaborating with others inside and outside Council to achieve exceptional results. - Whakapai ake: Recognising innovative thinking that challenges the way we do things or improves our business processes. - Mana tiaki: Recognising an exceptional contribution towards making Wellington a great place to live, work and play. - Emerging leader: Recognises individuals who have demonstrated leadership potential. - Leadership: Recognises individuals who positively influence others by demonstrating good leadership.
+The award is open to anyone - not just managers. - Ngā Kaha: Recognises a team which lives and breathes 'our values- Ngā Kaha'. - Outstanding achievement during COVID-19: two awards, one for an individual and one for a team, who went above and beyond in their work during COVID-19.

-In 2020 we received 127 nominations for the awards, The announcement of the 2020 winners was delayed due to COVID-19 restrictions.
-They in November 2020.
+In 2020 we received 127 nominations for the awards, which is over 50 more than 2019.
+The announcement of the 2020 winners was delayed due to COVID-19 restrictions.
+They will be announced to all staff in November this year.